The Real Treasures of Wei State

 “No, I did not mean these,” Jing Hou said.
 “I was asking about real precious objects.”

 “Real treasures?
 Yes, of course!” the prince replied.
-“We have sage Tu Shizhao ruling the country, so there is no overstocking or uneven distribution to the markets, eliminating cunning merchants making unjust fortunes.
+“We have sage Tu Shizhao ruling the state, so there is no overstocking or uneven distribution to the markets, eliminating cunning merchants making unjust fortunes.

 “We have sage Xi Xin administrating the cities, so nobody will misappropriate lost objects on the road.
 We also have Mang Mao as officer in the court, and all talented people with good reputations come to pay tribute.
 These three sages are our true treasures,” the prince said.